cameronwp/hurtlingthrough.space/src/pages/posts/20180115-marvin-deep-spacewalks/index.md

 _Pete Conrad took this photo of Alan Bean exploring the Moon on EVA.
 Here he is collecting lunar soil samples during Apollo 12.
 See [APOD](https://apod.nasa.gov/apod/ap060121.html) for more info.
 Image copyright NASA._

 Every astronaut on EVA faces heightened risk.
 They rely on localized life support systems (LSS), which provide limited consumable resources like oxygen and battery power.
 They face direct exposure to space, an already hostile environment even before considering the possibility of hardware malfunctions, micrometeroid impacts, sudden solar flares, and a million other incapacitating events.
 In the event of an emergency, crew members must react quickly and precisely to stave off disaster.
-In fact, over the nearly sixty-year history of EVAs, about 30%<><>cite with matthew's thesis<><> of EVAs have experienced some kind of incapacitating event that led to early ingress (_ingress_ refers to entering a spacecraft or habitat, as opposed to _egress_ when a crew member exits).
+In fact, over the nearly sixty-year history of EVAs, almost 30% of EVAs have experienced some kind of incapacitating event that led to early ingress (_ingress_ refers to entering a spacecraft or habitat, as opposed to _egress_ when a crew member exits).<sup>2</sup>

 Given the risk and complexity of EVAs, each one is a highly choreographed event, sometimes years in the making.
 As an extreme example, the [Alpha Magnetic Spectrometer](https://www.nasa.gov/mission_pages/station/research/experiments/742.html) (AMS), an external particle detector onboard the International Space Station (ISS), [currently needs repair](https://arstechnica.com/science/2017/04/nasa-is-planning-a-daring-repair-mission-to-save-a-2-billion-particle-detector/).
 It has already outlived its planned three-year mission and cooling pumps have been failing.
 As they weren't designed to be replaced, they're tucked inside a nasty nest of sharp surfaces at an already awkward location.
 NASA built a full-scale replica of the AMS for use underwater at the Neutral Buoyancy Lab (NBL, basically a massive swimming pool for weightlessness training) and astronauts will have been training for years for the mission by the time repairs begin.
 Like every EVA, the crew members repairing the AMS will be in constant, direct contact with personnel in Mission Control Center (MCC) throughout the mission.
 In fact, mission operations / flight controllers at MCC (who I'll frequently abbreviate as "ops") will effectively call every shot.
 They will keep track of the mission timeline, task status, and suit telemetry (data describing the state of the spacesuit), and they will control most assets like the [Canadarm 2](https://www.nasa.gov/image-feature/htv-6-captured-with-the-canadarm2) as well.
 The astronauts themselves are almost robots or actresses following a script with little opportunity for ad-libbing.
 An additional crew member (or crew members) inside the spacecraft, known as the intervehicle (IV) crew member, will monitor many of the same variables as ground and will also communicate with extravehicle (EV) crew members.